All Episodes

 Gasoline demand is at an 18-month high.

-Maybe all the talk about peak gasoline is bunk with the price of gas low and peak driving season upon us.
+Jay Yarrow with the story, and maybe you ought to talk about Pete Gasolina's bunk with the price of gas low and peak driving season upon us.

 MasterCard reports that U.S. gas consumption was the highest it's been in a year and a half.